DoSomething/contentful-prototype/docs/development/content-types/photo-submission-action.md

 ## Custom File Dimension Validation

 The `file` field (which we use to POST the uploaded photo to our Activity API) has strict dimension validations.
-To ensure clarity for our users, we display a customized validation message for this specific field containing a link to our Help Center:
+To ensure clarity for our users, we display a link to our Help Center alongside the validation error message:

 ![Example Photo Submission Action Dimension Errors](../../.gitbook/assets/photo-submission-action-dimension-errors.png)